Wabri/browsir/README.md

 browsir personal -q="What's the distance between the moon and the sun" browsir personal -se=brave -q="Is Brave better for privacy"

+# Manage links and shortcuts
+browsir add link <link> -c <categories>    # Add a link with categories browsir add shortcut <shortcut> <url>      # Add a local shortcut, do not include http:// or https:// browsir rm link <link>                     # Remove a link browsir rm shortcut <shortcut>             # Remove a local shortcut browsir list links                         # List all links browsir list all                           # List all links and categories browsir preview <link>                     # Preview a link
 ```

 ## Available commands and flags